Venture firm Kleiner moves to dismiss discrimination suit

 Pao, who is still working at Kleiner, is on the boards of green-materials company Lehigh Technologies, analytics company Datameer and social-news company Flipboard.
 Before joining Kleiner, she worked at business-software company BEA Systems and phone-applications company Tellme Networks.

-Kleiner Perkins, founded in 1972, has backed firms including online retailer Amazon.com Inc (AMZN.O), gaming company Electronic Arts Inc (EA.O), biotechnology company Genentech, browser company Netscape, information-technology company Sun Microsystems, and gaming company Zynga Inc (ZNGA.O).
+Kleiner Perkins, founded in 1972, has backed firms including online retailer Amazon.com Inc, gaming company Electronic Arts Inc, biotechnology company Genentech, browser company Netscape, information-technology company Sun Microsystems, and gaming company Zynga Inc.

 Its latest fund, the $525 million Kleiner XV, has 10 managing partners, including Chien, Doerr, and Komisar.
 It also includes just one female managing partner, life-sciences specialist Beth Seidenberg.